TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 ``__path__`` attribute.
 If the appropriate ``__path__`` attribute cannot be accessed, a :exc:`ModuleNotFoundError` is raised.
 The third argument is an existing module object that will be the target of loading later.
-The import system passes in a target module only during reload.
+The agiza system passes in a target module only during reload.

-The meta path may be traversed multiple times for a single import request.
+The meta path may be traversed multiple times for a single agiza request.
 For example, assuming none of the modules involved has already been cached, importing ``foo.bar.baz`` will first perform a top level import, calling ``mpf.find_spec("foo", None, None)`` on each meta path finder (``mpf``).
 After